Where is the list of Specially Designated Nationals (SDNs) maintained?

 Prepare for the Money Laundering Test.
 Study with flashcards and multiple-choice questions, each question includes hints and explanations.
 Get ready for your exam!

-The list of Specially Designated Nationals and Blocked Persons (SDNs) is maintained by the Office of Foreign Assets Control (OFAC).
-OFAC, which operates under the U.S. Department of the Treasury, is responsible for administering and enforcing economic and trade sanctions based on U.S. foreign policy and national security goals.
-The SDN list includes individuals, entities, and countries that are subject to sanctions due to various reasons, including involvement in terrorism, drug trafficking, and other criminal activities.
+The Specially Designated Nationals (SDNs) list is maintained by the Office of Foreign Assets Control (OFAC), which is a division of the U.S. Department of the Treasury.
+OFAC's primary role is to enforce economic and trade sanctions based on U.S. foreign policy and national security goals.
+The SDN list specifically identifies individuals, groups, and entities that are prohibited from engaging in transactions with U.S. persons, as these designated parties are considered to pose a threat to national security, foreign policy, or economy.
+This makes OFAC the authoritative source for information regarding SDNs.

 Subscribe